Short Story 6

 Introduction

-Welcome to Part 3 of this short story.
-In Part 1 (Short Story 4) and Part 2 (Short Story 5), you traveled to fourteen countries (seven from each story).
-For Part 3, you’ll get six additional countries (15-20), highlighting one vivid encounter from my solo travels.
+Welcome to PART 3 of this short story.
+In Short Story 4 (PART 1) and Short Story 5 (PART 2), we traveled to 18 countries (9 from each story).
+For PART 3, we'll explore 8 additional countries (19-26), highlighting one vivid encounter from my solo travels.
 You know what to do from here.

 Finally, I'm in Guatemala, a country I've been compelled to visit for the last six months.
 I don't know much about Guatemala and its Latin culture, but as with any travel destination, something good will come out of it.